 We believe that sound physical, mental and emotional health are key components in any successful recovery programme, as well as for strong social cohesion and community resilience.
-That’s why we have established a Community Resilience programme.

-It will provide a range of services and opportunities for local residents, and aims to expand our support network.
+We provide a range of services and opportunities for local residents, and aims to expand our support network.
 By supporting those in need, we aim to empower our community to become more resilient and able to deal with challenges posed by changing social and economic environments.

 Residents in deprived areas, like Newham, are two to three times more likely to face asthma, lung cancer, respiratory conditions and smoking-related deaths, diabetes and heart disease, alcohol-related deaths and poor mental health, epilepsy and frequent emergency hospital admissions.
 Causes of these devastating health issues are often deep-rooted, and can include poor diet and nutrition, and a lack of awareness or understanding of emotional, physical and mental wellbeing.